Traditional Christmas Dinner Menu

 My favorite part of holiday dinners is the easy side dishes.

 Pile your plate high with mashed potatoes and gravy, sweet potato casserole, green bean casserole and stuffing.
-This is a great way to add in recipes for any vegetarians in your life.
+This is a great way to add in gluten-free or vegan recipes for any vegetarians in your life.

 Since we’re looking at easy, here are a few options: